FractalFir/rustc_codegen_clr/README.md

 # What is rustc_codegen_clr?
-This is a compiler backend for rustc which targets the .NET platform and runtime, and could enable compiling rust code for the `.NET` runtime.
-This woudl enable you to use Rust libraries from C#/F#, without little effort.
+*NOTE: this project is a very early proof-of-concept* This is a compiler backend for rustc which targets the .NET platform and runtime, and could enable compiling rust code for the `.NET` runtime.
+This would enable you to use some Rust libraries from C#/F#, with little effort.
-# .NET runtime has GC, so would not Rusts memory managament be useless here?
+# .NET runtime has GC, so would not Rusts memory management be useless here?
 Rust code usually heavily uses stack instead of Heap.
-This would speed up code ruining within the runtime too.
-As for the heap allocated objects, Rust ownership rules naturally lead to simpler relationships between objects, making GC potentially faster.
-Additionally, when escape analysis finally lands in the .NET runtime, objects with easy-to-deduce lifetimes could be freed automatically(kind of like in rust).
+This would speed up code ruining within the CLR runtime too.
+As for the heap allocated objects, they will be allocated from unmanged(non-GC) memory, and will be allocated/freed exactly like in Rust.
-# .NET is very different form Rust, and a lot of Rust concepts have no CLR equivalent.
-How do you plan to fix that?
-There are 2 routes I could take, which I will likely be unable to mix.
-The proper, "better" route(managed, more "native to .NET"), and unmanaged(Far harder to inter-op with, maaaybe could be faster in some cases??? but a lot of stuff needs to be done from scratch, and is easy to mess up).

-I am currently going with the managed route, since:

-1. You can mix managed code with unmanaged easily, but doing it vice-versa is a not-pleasant experience.
-2. It seems to be mostly working, at least for now?
+# I can already load shared libraries from C# code, so is this not useless?
+Does this improve interop?
+The Rust APIs this codegen exposes to C#/F# code would be only slightly easier to use than something you could expose in a .so or .dll rust library.

+Interop would still require some effort, but the Rust code would be bundled together with everything else.
+You will also have the guarantee that types you use from C# are exactly the same as the ones in C#, preventing any issues coming from such mismatch.
+All types can be safely send between Rust and C#, with exactly the same layout.

+Additionaly, since all Rust code compiled with this codegen can be bundled with C#/F# code, you would no longer need to ship different versions of the library for different architectures.
+Any architecture supported by CLR would work out of the box, without the exact same binary.

+You also avoid the cost of switches between code running within the runtime and outside it.
+While this cost is not something unbearable, it is not something you can easily get rid of, and reducing it has some safety penalties associated with.
+In this case, all code will run inside the runtime, meaning no transition between code running inside runtime and outside of it will occur.

+Compiling Rust to CLR is potentially better for the JIT.
+Since CLR's JIT now "sees" all the code, it can make better decisions regarding optimization, producing faster code.
 # How far is the project along:
+## Functionality
 - [X] Basic functions get translated properly.
-- [X] Basic integer and float types are supported.
 - [X] Arithmetic operations work
 - [X] Most `if`'s work.
 - [X] Basic `match` works.
 - [X] While loops work.
-- [X] **VERY** basic references work
+- [X] Calls
-- [X] Basic optimization.
+- [X] Basic IL optimization.
+- [ ] Setting value of a refernece(only some types work)
+- [ ] Getting value of a refernece(only some types work)
+- [ ] Creating slices from arrays
+- [ ] Creating arrays
+- [ ] Getting values of fields
+- [ ] Setting fields
+- [ ] Basic generics
-- [ ] Calls
+- [ ] for loops
+## Types
+- [X] All integer and float types are supported.
+- [X] Tuples are supported
+- [X] References are supported
+- [X] Arrays, slices
+- [X] Void type
+- [X] Combinations of all of the above.
-- [ ] Structs
+- [ ] Structs (only empty structs work at the moment).
 - [ ] Enums
-- [ ] Basic generics
+- [ ] Traits
 - [ ] iterators
-- [ ] for loops
-- [ ] References to references(might work, but requires further investigation).
 # Issues
-Documentation of internals of `rustc` is very often very lacking.
-This makes this project far harder than it should be.
-References in CLR seem to be far more limited than in Rust.
-This needs to be worked around.
-The backend is buggy and rarely produces invalid CLR IR.
+The backend is still very much untested and may contain a litany of buggs.
 The backend crashes any time it encounters something not supported yet.